 CSH Education Projects

 The SHE Network is jointly coordinated by Dr Frances Mortimer, Medical Director of CSH, and Ms Stefi Barna, Lecturer in Public Health, University of East Anglia.
 In addition to its coordinating role, within the SHE Network, CSH is a leading contributor to curriculum development and creation of learning materials.

 As part of our Sustainable Specialties Programme, CSH has pioneered the Sustainable Specialty Fellowship, seconding a clinician to work full time on sustainability for 1-2 years, before returning to clinical practice.

-The model has been successfully piloted in kidney care with the Green Nephrology Fellowship 2009-10 (funded by NHS Kidney Care).
+The model was successfully piloted in kidney care with the Green Nephrology Fellowship 2009-10 (funded by NHS Kidney Care).
 This allowed the secondment of a specialist trainee in renal medicine to work full time on sustainability of kidney care for one year.
 The model proved very successful: harnessing the Fellow’s detailed understanding of renal care to address sustainability issues, increasing ownership of the programme among the clinical community, and supporting professional development of a trainee in both medical leadership and sustainable healthcare – enabling him to gain an MD from the University of Warwick Medical School.
-Download a summary of the educational outputs of the fellowship here.
+Download a summary of the educational outputs of the renal fellowship here.